We look at the wide variety of Ancient Roman jobs, which were pretty much those you expect today, possibly with the exception of computing (I jest).

 Individuals owned and cultivated their own land and cattle.
 Cattle and meat were expensive items and either used for personal sustenance in terms of regular milk, eggs, wool or at a limit were butchered at home.
 Meat eating was probably limited to religious events – ie eating the meat resulting from a sacrifice.
 We get a sense of the huge value attributed to meat through various examples:

-Salt was a highly prized commodity – traded along the Tiber’s left bank along the “via Salaria” road.
-Salt was necessary for preserving meat.
-It also lent its word to “salary”. ie you might be paid a wage with salt rather than money.
+Salt was a highly prized commodity as it was necessary for preserving food.
+It was traded on the Tiber’s left bank along the “via Salaria” road.
+It also lent its word to “salary”.
+Quite literally, you might be paid a wage with salt rather than money.
 This was not unknown to the Roman military.

 In later centuries, the money lenders (Roman bankers) worked their trade at the Forum Boarium – the cattle market.

 the word for Roman coinage was “pecus” stemming from the word for “sheep”.
-The first Roman coins were minted more than a century after Numa.
+More than a century after King Numa the first Roman coins were minted.

 So, no butchers in early Rome but a thriving economy, markets, trade, transport, huge intensive cattle farms and money markets developed in later centuries.